Keristero/spritesheet-tool/readme.md

 1. Add a clone animation state button which prompts you for a name and if you want to flipx
 1. Save tab minimise state to project ✅
 1. Add collapse all tabs button
+1. Add drag and drop
+1. add paste button to checklist
+1. shrink frame selection canvas after removal of frames
+1. add feedback for when you add a frame
+1. add a way to reorder frames
+1. add feedback for save button ✅
+1. add save file button in export for the .png and .animation file